"Closing the books" is one of those phrases that accountants tend to throw around a lot, but never really explain.

 In a nutshell, the main purpose of closing your books is to ensure that your accounting and financial reports are accurate and complete for a given period of time (typically last month, last quarter, or last year).
 It’s a multi-step process that generally involves reviewing your account balances and general ledger from top to bottom, correcting any mistakes you find (usually by fixing transactions and/or making journal entries), preparing an accurate Balance Sheet and P&L, and then locking down your numbers for the prior period.
-This last step is typically done by setting a closing date password in your accounting software, which prevents users from going back and accidentally (or deliberately) changing prior period transactions.
+This last step is typically done by setting a closing date password in your accounting software, which prevents users from going back and accidentally changing prior period transactions.

 We’ve worked with many small businesses that rarely — if ever — close their books, and the results can be pretty horrifying.
 Why?
 Because the numbers keep changing and shifting around like quicksand.
-And when you’re an accountant who’s trying to prepare an accurate set of financials and a clean tax return, that’s a really bad thing.
+And when you’re trying to prepare an accurate set of financials or a clean tax return, that’s a really bad thing.

-Therefore, we recommend that all small businesses close their books at the end of every year (at least), to wrap up the prior year properly and file a solid tax return.
+Therefore, we recommend that all businesses close their books at the end of every year (at least), to wrap up the prior year properly and file a solid tax return.
 We also recommend hiring a professional accountant to handle the closing process and journal entries (not a bookkeeper), because some experience and technical skill are required.

 And for gosh sakes, don’t forget to set a closing date/lock date in your accounting software.
-If you overlook this step, then all the hard work you just did to close the prior period can get messed up if somebody accidentally changes or deletes a few transactions (we’ve seen it happen a million times, and it’s not a fun problem to deal with.
+If you overlook this step, then all the hard work you just did to close the prior period can get messed up if somebody unknowingly changes or deletes a few transactions.
+We’ve seen it happen a million times, and it’s not a fun problem to deal with.